getgrav/grav-learn/pages/17/08.advanced/01.flex/02.using/04.object/doc.md

 Returns:
 - **Object** (`object`) The object for chaining the method calls

+> [!CAUTION]
-!! **WARNING:** This method modifies the object instance shared between all the collections.
+> **WARNING:** This method modifies the object instance shared between all the collections.
 If that is not intended, please `clone` the object before using this method.

 ## defProperty()